weilandia/coding-for-managers/ruby/README.md

 |Perform exercises to increase Ruby awareness|
 |Look ahead to how Ruby will be used with Rails|

-Ruby is a high-level server-side object-oriented language.
+Ruby is a dynamically-typed high-level server-side object-oriented language.
 It has a large following, good documentation, and is used in Ruby on Rails, one of the most popular web frameworks in the world.

 ## Ruby in your Terminal